Blizarre/marache.net/content/post/image-processing-opencv.md

 draft = true
 date = "2015-05-27T08:22:50Z"
 thumbnail = "img/head_code.jpg"
 +++

 A few days ago I took a picture of the night sky using my camera, right in the middle of nowhere.
 I expected a nice clear picture but no matter where I looked, there was always some background light, and the sensor noise was quite strong:

 {{<figure src="/img/opencv-raw.jpg" title="Thumbnail of the original image: notice the haze" >}}

 I wanted to play with the python version of OpenCV for a long time, so this was a great opportunity to try to improve the result!
-And I'm in love with the python bindings: making Numpy, OpenCV and Scipy working together is really easy !
+And I'm in love with the python bindings: making Numpy, OpenCV and Scipy work together is really easy !

 ## Image improvement